aazuspan/leaflet-feature-legend/README.md

 <a href="https://aazuspan.github.io/leaflet-feature-legend/demo/index.html"><img src="https://i.imgur.com/XlHaYFE.jpg" title="Interactive demo" /></a>

 ## Requirements
-- Features in the legend must be type `L.Marker`, `L.CircleMarker`, or `L.Circle`.
+- Features in the legend must be type `L.Marker`, `L.CircleMarker`, or `L.Circle`
-- This plugin is only tested with Leaflet v1.6.0
+- Only tested with Leaflet v1.6.0

 ## Features
 - Support for paths and custom image icons